The Tenant Bill of Rights is a tenant-led campaign to win stronger protections for renters in Madison.

 What does this mean?

-Right to Organize and Equal Protection Under Law: The right for tenants to advocate for their needs, address housing issues, and build stronger, more inclusive neighborhoods.
+Right to Equal Protection Under Law: The right for tenants to advocate for their needs, address housing issues, and build stronger, more inclusive neighborhoods.

 What might this look like?